 HOW DO I WITHDRAW MY CHILD FROM THE RICHMOND COUNTY SCHOOL SYSTEM?

-For all withdrawals, you must complete a withdrawal through your Infinite Campus parent portal account.
-Please visit Registration Central to determine which method you must complete (i.e. current student with a parent portal account OR current student, need a parent portal account)
+For all withdrawals, you may complete a withdrawal through your Infinite Campus parent portal account.
+Please visit Registration Central to determine which method you must complete (i.e. current student with a parent portal account OR current student, need a parent portal account).
+You may also contact your school directly for assistance with the withdrawal process.

 - Richmond County Schools requires 24 hours to complete the withdrawal packet from the time you make the request.
 However, this process can take longer pending the principal’s approval.